-You are eligible for admission to graduate programs at Harvard as long as you have either 1) completed a bachelor’s degree from a U.S. college or university accredited by a regional accrediting association; or 2) completed an international degree that is equivalent to a U.S. bachelor’s degree from a college or university of recognized standing.
-Students who are unsure of the US equivalency of their degree(s) should consult a reputable credential evaluation service.
+You are eligible for admission to graduate programs at Harvard if you have either 1) completed a bachelor’s degree from a U.S. college or university accredited by a regional accrediting association; or 2) completed an international degree that is equivalent to a U.S. bachelor’s degree from a college or university of recognized standing.
+Students who are unsure of the U.S. equivalency of their degree(s) should consult a reputable credential evaluation service.